Kode-Op/mealtime/readme.md

 2. Navigate to project directory
 3. Run the following command:

-`npm install -g react create-react-app bootstrap react-bootstrap react-scripts react-router-dom axios nodemon`
+`npm install -g react create-react-app bootstrap react-bootstrap react-scripts react-router-dom axios nodemon bcrypt`

 ## Run the virtual web server and connect to MongoDB Atlas

 * In the command prompt, run the following command:

-`cd backend`
 `nodemon server`

-`cd ..`
+* In a second command prompt window, navigate to the project directory and run the following commands:

-`cd frontend`
+`cd client`
 `npm run start`